itsyuxuan/itsyuxuan.github.io/_pages/cv.md

   - Vue, Vite, Pinia
   - NumPy, Git, LaTeX
 - Language
-  - English (Fluent), Madarian (Native)
+  - Madarian (Native)
+  - English (Fluent)

-# Service and leadership
+# Service & Experience

-- Summer 2018: Education Volunteer
-  - Location: Wattala, Sri Lanka
+- Education Volunteer in Sri Lanka (Summer 2018)

-  - Non-Profit Organization: Child Education Development
-  - Duties included: Providing help and support in teaching English, Maths and Information Technology to some less-privileged and vulnerable children in Wattala, where there are no resources available like in the city schools.
+  - Provide help and support in teaching English, Maths and IT skills to less-privileged children in Wattala, Sri Lanka.
-  - Contributed 96 hours of international volunteering.
+  - Contribute to 96 hours of international volunteering.

+- Cross Institutional Study at Shanghai Jiao Tong University (12.2019 - 01.2020)
+  - Summer school coursework in CS.

+# Work Experience

+- To be updated...